sansin5982/Genome-wide-Association-Study-protocol/GWAS-protocol.md

-A genome-wide association study (GWAS) is a type of study that uses genomic data to identify genetic variations that are associated with a particular trait or disease (Marees et al,2018).
+A genome-wide association study (GWAS) is a type of study that uses genomic data to identify genetic variations that are associated with a particular trait or disease (Marees et al, 2018).
 It involves genotyping a large number of single nucleotide polymorphisms (SNPs) across the entire genome of many individuals and comparing the frequency of these SNPs in individuals with the trait or disease of interest compared to